 Before the mid-1980s, athletes rarely returned to sports after suffering an ACL injury.
 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I explain how revolutions in the surgery and rehab changed the lives and careers of athletes with these injuries.
 If you or anyone you know has had an ACL injury, you need to read it!
-Pre-order your copy now from Amazon, Barnes and Noble, Books-A-Million, IndieBound or Powell’s Books.
-Click here to order your copy and receive hundreds of dollars in bonus content absolutely free!
+Order your copy now from Amazon, Barnes and Noble, Books-A-Million, IndieBound or Powell’s Books.

 Toanen C, Demey G, Ntagiopoulos PG, Ferrua P, Dejour D. Is There Any Benefit in Anterior Cruciate Ligament Reconstruction in Patients Older Than 60 Years?
 Am J Sports Med.
 Published online ahead of print December 1, 2016.